-This exhibit highlights the power of photography in conveying a story.
-Photographers are invited to submit their stories to be juried for inclusion in an exhibition with Photojournalist Erik Castro and Fine Art Photographer John F. Martin July 22 – September 17, 2017 at Healdsburg Center for the Arts.
+This exhibit highlights the power of photography in conveying a story, as in the idiom “a picture is worth a thousand words”.
+17 Photographers had their stories juried for inclusion in an exhibition with Photojournalist Erik Castro and Fine Art Photographer John F. Martin.

 Exhibition: July 22 thru September 17, 2017

 Opening Reception: July 22, 2017 4:30 to 7:00 PM

 Closing Tea: Sunday, September 17, 2017, 2:00 to 4:00 PM

 Peter Krohn started with a Yashica twin lens camera and set-up a darkroom in a closet.
 For a few years he was a professional fashion photographer shooting exclusively with a Nikon F 2.
 In recent years, he creates fine art still life compositions with a flatbed scanner, and prints on aluminum, paper and canvas.

 Born in the Netherlands, LazaR developed his painting style while traveling, exhibiting and selling throughout Europe.
 He now lives in Sonoma County.
 I paint with my heart and my hands just follow.
 LazaR is the coordinator for Stories.

 My love of photography and film printing began as a child and I have pursued it as an art and a profession for the past 40 years.
 I photograph with both film and digital cameras and am drawn to images of landscapes, nature and portraiture, especially in an environment that resonates with the subject.

 ROBERT WEISS, photographer, ceramic artist and past Board member of Healdsburg Center for the Arts.
 I have been involved in various forms of art all my life.
 For me, my art is an expression of what I personally enjoy.
 I got my first brownie camera when I was six and took pictures of everything.
 I still do today.